0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ## Steps to deregister as a price oracle

-To begin deregisterering a node from a price oracle, the first step is to verify which price oracle it serves.
+The first step to deregister is to verify which price oracle the node serves.
 If known, skip to [deregistration](#deregister-from-a-price-oracle).

 It is important to identify the time window, where you can